 Homeowners, solar companies, and industry advocates alike were given a big Christmas gift in 2015 when Congress approved the 2016 federal spending bill.
 The December 18 bill contained a 5-year solar tax credit extension, which makes solar more affordable for all Americans.
 Wondering how this impacts you?
 EnergySage has the answers.

 Going solar has major financial benefits: it reduces your monthly electricity costs and can even increase the value of your home.
 Incentives like the federal tax credit for solar can reduce your net cost by 30 percent or more, but solar is still a big investment, and the price tag can result in sticker shock.
-To save money, it’s no surprise that many homeowners are considering DIY solar panel kits when they decide to go solar.
+To save money, it’s no surprise that many homeowners are considering DIY solar when they decide to go solar.
 Below, we break down the top things you need to know about DIY solar before making a decision.